Sometimes Kids Need Lawyers, Too

 - Juvenile defense requires legal representation that is individualized;

 - Juvenile defense requires representation that is developmentally appropriate;

 - Juvenile defense is based on the clients’ expressed interests;

 - Juvenile defense requires that clients be meaningful participants in their defense;

 - Juvenile defense includes counseling clients through the legal and extralegal processes;

 - Juvenile defense includes ensuring that clients and their families are treated with dignity and respect and that there is decorum in the courtroom.

 More About: Heather Ryan Campbell

 As a prosecutor in juvenile court for five years, Law Group attorney, Heather Campbell, was responsible for approximately 15,000 delinquency cases.
 These matters ranged from minor violations, such as vandalism and shoplifting, to much more serious crimes, including gang-related shootings prosecuted in adult court.
 The process and outcome of a delinquency proceeding can drastically impact the rest of a child’s life.
-As a juvenile defense attorney, Ms. Campbell provides her clients and their families with up-to-date knowledge of the criminal and juvenile legal systems as well as the diligent and individualized defense that every child deserves.
+As a juvenile criminal defense lawyer in Northwest Arkansas, Ms. Campbell provides her clients and their families with up-to-date knowledge of the criminal and juvenile legal systems as well as the diligent and individualized defense that every child deserves.